 If appropriate, the endoscopist may offer you a sedative to help you to relax.

-The endoscopist will place a flexible telescope (endoscope) into the back of your throat, through your oesophagus and down into your stomach.
+The endoscopist will place a flexible telescope (endoscope) into the back of your throat.
 From here the endoscope will pass into your duodenum.

-The endoscopist will be able to look at the lining of these organs and will be able to take ultrasound images of deeper structures.
+The endoscopist will be able to look at the lining of these organs and, using the scanner, will be able to take ultrasound images of deeper tissue and other structures beneath the lining such as your bile ducts and pancreas.

 What complications can happen?